Skip to main content

 • Edit — click the pencil icon on a tile.
 The Query editor reopens populated with the saved SQL.

-• Deprecate — hides the query from the default dashboard view, Slack, and (for curated) MCP.
+• Deprecate — hides the query from the default catalog view, Slack, and (for curated) MCP.
 Tiles and existing bookmarks still resolve.
-Toggle Include deprecated in the dashboard filters to see them again.
+Toggle Include deprecated in the catalog filters to see them again.

 • Delete — only for queries you no longer need at all.
 Bookmarks and old Slack messages referencing this query will break.